siabar/Multilingual_Wordpairs/README.md

-## Distributional Semantic Models
+## Gold Standard
+There are several datasets that have been widely adopted for the evaluation in English Langugae.
+Such as **Miller & Charles** ([MC](http://www.tandfonline.com/doi/abs/10.1080/01690969108406936#.Uu_392SwIyV)), **Rubenstein & Goodenough** ([RG](http://dl.acm.org/citation.cfm?id=365657)), **WordSimilarity 353** ([WS-353](http://www.cs.technion.ac.il/~gabr/resources/data/wordsim353/)) and **[Simlex-999](http://www.cl.cam.ac.uk/~fh295/simlex.html)**.

+### Use Case

 Distributional Semantic Models (DSM) are consolidating themselves as fundamental components for supporting automatic semantic interpretation in different application scenarios in natural language processing.
 From **Question Answering Systems**, to **Semantic Search** and **Text Entailment**, distributional semantic models support a scalable approach for representing the meaning of words, which can automatically capture comprehensive associative commonsense information by analysing word-context patterns in large-scale corpora in an unsupervised or semi-supervised fashion.

-## Gold Standard
 Gold Standards provide a way of measuring how well Distributional Semantic Models compute semantic similarity or relatedness.

-There are several datasets that have been widely adopted for the evaluation of DSMs over English.
-Such as **Miller & Charles** ([MC](http://www.tandfonline.com/doi/abs/10.1080/01690969108406936#.Uu_392SwIyV)), **Rubenstein & Goodenough** ([RG](http://dl.acm.org/citation.cfm?id=365657)), **WordSimilarity 353** ([WS-353](http://www.cs.technion.ac.il/~gabr/resources/data/wordsim353/)) and **[Simlex-999](http://www.cl.cam.ac.uk/~fh295/simlex.html)**.

 ### Multi-lingual Gold Standard